 Need some hunting safety tips?
-If you’re planning to go hunting for the first time, then you should know some of these tips that will ensure your safety.
+If you’re planning to go hunting for the first time, then you should know some of these tips to help you ensure your safety.

 The view out my kitchen window has a decidedly late autumn look.
 Most of the hardwood trees are bare, with only the golden beech trees and a few stubborn oaks still clinging tenaciously to their leaves.
 The antique Ben Davis tree has lost most of its apples, and wild turkeys frequent the ground underneath it as they gobble up the fruit before the first snows blow in to cover them.